-Christ Defends The Poor And The Oppressed
+Christ Defends the Poor and the Oppressed

-Readings: (1st: Am 8, 4-7; Ps: 112, 1-2.
-4-8; 2nd: I Tim 2, 1-8; Gos: Lk 16, 1-13)
+Readings: 1st: Am 8:4-7; Ps: 112:1-2.
+4-8; 2nd: I Tim 2:1-8; Gos: Lk 16:1-13

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
 He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
 He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Diocesis of Fajardo-Humacao, Puerto Rico.
 For more details and comments contact him on: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.

-Today, we are faced with similar situation all over the world.
+Today, we are faced with similar situations all over the world.
 While some cannot afford one meal per day, others waste money on useless projects.
 Sometimes, the excuse we give is that the poor are lazy, or that there would always be poor people in the world.
 These are weak excuses.
-The real truth is that there is much greed, injustice, and corruption in our world.
+The truth is that there is much greed, injustice, and corruption in our world.

 Today, Paul implores us to pray for every one especially, kings, rulers and leaders in government.
 This prayer is necessary for conversion and for wisdom.
-If our leaders and rulers are converted and wise, they will help to stop corruption, injustice, greed and oppression in our land and systems.
+If our leaders are converted and become wise, they will help to stop corruption, injustice, and oppression in our land and systems.

 In the gospel, Jesus reminds us of the fact that money and material things do not last forever.
 Hence, he advices us on how to make use of them without losing our salvation.
 There is a saying that: “The best way to invest is to invest in the poor.”
 We should therefore learn to invest in the poor in order to improve their conditions.
-Amassing money and wealth for ourselves without using them to help those in need only amounts to greed and selfishness.
+Amassing wealth for ourselves without using them to help those in need only amounts to greed and selfishness.

-Finally, we must not to manipulate the poor and the needy for economic gains.
-Christ sacrificed himself for humanity.
-Therefore, any form of injustice or oppression against the poor or the weak cry’s out to God for vengeance as the blood of Abel did (Gen 4, 10).
-Christ is the defender of the poor and the weak.
-He sacrificed Himself as a ransom for their sake.
-He “raises the poor and lifts the lowly from the dust.”
+Finally, we must not manipulate the poor and the needy for economic gains.
+This is because, any form of injustice or oppression against the poor or the weak cry’s out to God for vengeance as the blood of Abel did (Gen 4:10).
+Christ is the defender of the poor and the marginalized.
+As the palmist says: “He raises the poor and lifts the lowly from the dust.”